Ilyushin Il-80: Replacement

 When the present upgrades have reached the end of their life, it is expected that a new airborne command post, based on the Ilyushin Il-96-400M commercial aircraft and delivered as the so-called Doomsday plane, will replace them.

 Operation

 Upon completion, all four Il-80s were delivered to the 8th Special Purposes Aviation Division at the Chkalovsky Airbase near Moscow.

 As of 2011 three Il-80s remain in service.
-They are painted in the current livery of Aeroflot, the Russian state airline; and carry international civilian registrations RA-86147, RA-86148, and RA-86149.
+They are painted in the classic livery of Aeroflot, the Russian state airline; and carry international civilian registrations RA-86147, RA-86148, and RA-86149.
 The first Il-80, registration RA-86146, has been photographed without engines and is apparently out of service.
 As of 2011 the Il-80s remain based at Chkalovsky Airbase, located 30 km northeast of Moscow.
 The aircraft are rarely observed in operation, though at least one was seen at an air show.

 In December 2020, Russian media reported that radio communication equipment had been stolen from one of the Il-80s while it was undergoing maintenance.